 NOTE that although the selector dial is continuous, there are only seven discreet settings in the stitch regulator mode.
 The notch on the dial should be aligned with the SPI marker lines.
 If the notch is set, for example, between the 10 and 12 markers, the setting will NOT be 11 SPI, but 10 or 12, depending on which marker is closer to the notch.
-Similarly, if the notch is set between the stitch regulator and the constant speed scales, no selection will be made and a beep will sound indicating that the notch on the dial is not at a definite position.
+Similarly, if the notch is set between the stitch regulator and the constant speed scales when the start switch is pushed, no selection will be made and a beep will sound, indicating that the notch on the dial is not at a definite position.